Why now could be a good time to consolidate your super

 Easier to manage: having all of your super in one place can make it easier to manage and keep track of how your super is performing, especially over the long-term.

 The Australian Government aims to prevent unnecessary new accounts with a superannuation reform called “Your Future, Your Super”.
-As part of the legislation, your existing super account will likely be ‘stapled’ to you if you change your employer on or after 1 November 20212, unless you choose another fund under Choice of Fund.
-Meaning, if you change jobs on or after that date, your new employer must pay your super contributions into your existing super account, rather than create a new account on your behalf.
+As part of the legislation, from 1 November 20212 your existing super account is likely to be ‘stapled’ to you if you change employer, unless you choose another fund under Choice of Fund.
+Stapling means that your new employer must pay your super contributions into your existing ‘stapled’ super account, rather than create a new account on your behalf.

 Re-evaluating your super now can be a great way to prepare for these changes.
-It’s a good opportunity to work out if your current fund is underperforming or doesn’t suit your changing needs – especially if you’re looking for employment in a different industry.
+It’s a good opportunity to work out the fees you are paying, whether your current fund is underperforming, or if it still suits your needs – especially if you’re looking for employment in a different industry.
 Otherwise, it’s possible that getting an underperforming super account stapled to you could cost you in the long-run.

 What to check before consolidating your super

-Super funds are rarely identical, so contacting your current super fund can give you a clearer idea of what you might lose or miss out on if you transfer.
+Super funds are rarely identical, so contacting your current super fund is important.
+Your current super fund can give you a clearer idea of what you might lose or miss out on if you transfer.
 It’s also a useful opportunity to learn about any possible fees or charges that may apply and investment impacts you may not have yet considered.

 There are a few things you need to consider before you choose to transfer any super to another fund, such as: